Tax Management India. Com

 X X X X Extracts X X X X

-..... the same by the assessee forthwith.
+..... t of the same by the assessee forthwith.
 2. The appellant has a manufacturing unit at Dharavi, Mumbai where it undertakes manufacture and clearance of a single product namely UNSTERILISED ABSORBABLE CATGUT SUTURES.
 It is an undisputed position that the product as cleared by the appellants is inevitably used in the manufacture of Sterile Surgical Sutures which flls for classification under heading 30.06 of the Central Excise Tariff Act, 1985.
 The issue in controversy in the present proceedings is appropriate classification of the product namely UNSTERILISED ABSORBABLE CATGUT SUTURES under CETA.
 The assessee claims classification of the product under Chapter sub-heading 0501.99 of the CETA but the department is claiming the appropriate classification under Chapter sub-heading 4201.90.
 3. Right from the start of the production from 1962 onwards the appellant treated the product as not excisable goods up to 1975.
 From 1-3-1975 when tariff item 68 was introduced under the erstwhile tariff classification the product was liable to duty thereunder.
-However by virtue of then existing notification 118/75 and other notifications, the product was exempt since the entirety of the product was ma .....
+However by virtue of then existing notification 118/75 and other notifications, the product was exempt since the entirety of the pr .....

 X X X X Extracts X X X X